 – What are your thoughts on diets and weight loss?

-– Do you work with children/adolescents/LGBTQ/diabetes/IBS/etc?
-(Questions as it pertains to your individual circumstances)
+– Do you work with children/adolescents/LGBTQ+/diabetes/IBS/etc?
+(Ask specific questions as it pertains to your individual circumstances.)

 Where can I search for an eating disorder dietitian online?